manighahrmani/pythonCourseworkExample2022/README.md

 # Stage 2

-At stage 2, the program will draw patches at the mouse click position.
+In stage 2, the program will draw patches at the mouse click position.
 Note how patches 1 and 2 are switched between clicks.
 To run this stage, comment stage 1 and uncomment the lines for stage 2 as shown below: